 |

-August and Rika (Knaack) Heiden had eight
+| August and Rika (Knaack) Heiden had eight

 children.
-Six survived to adulthood including Heinrich and Ernst
+Six survived to adulthood including

-(Ernest) who were born in Germany and William Carl*, Herman, Lena (Koster)
+(Ernest) who were born in Germany and

-and John were born in America.
-Meta (born in Germany) died in
+and John who were born in America.

-infancy after they reached Michigan in 1873.
-Bertha and Herman were
+infancy two weeks after the family reached Monroe, Michigan in 1873.

-quite prolific and they produced 38 grandchildren and 106 great
+quite prolific and they produced

-grandchildren.
+grandchildren for August and Rika.
 Through 1995 when

 The Heiden Family book was